5 tips to help recruiters avoid "ghosting" candidates

 Why ghosting candidates happens

 For recruiters, the workload has increased significantly.
-Industry data shows recruiter workload jumped 26% in the final quarter of 2024 alone.
+Industry data shows recruiter workload jumped 20% in 2025 (2).
 At the same time, AI-powered application tools have enabled mass applying, with 38% of job seekers now submitting applications to dozens of roles.

 How ghosting candidates impacts your work

-Ghosting is not just about hurt feelings.
-For recruiters, it means restarting searches, losing time invested in candidates, and potentially missing hiring deadlines.
-It also damages your employer brand.
-Candidates who feel ignored are less likely to recommend your company or apply again in the future.
-Nearly half of candidates say they would avoid engaging with a company based on frustrating interview experiences.
+For your employer brand, it creates lasting damage.
+Candidates who feel ignored are significantly less likely to recommend your company or apply again in the future.
+Nearly half of candidates say they would avoid engaging with a company based on frustrating interview experiences (3).
+These candidates share their experiences on social media, review sites, and with their networks.

 5 practical tips to avoid ghosting candidates